NxPKG/khulnasoft-docs/content/learning-paths/get-started-free/security/ssl-tls.md

 Then, you can enable SSL/TLS recommendations in the dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and application.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account and application.
 2. Go to **SSL/TLS**.
 3. For **SSL/TLS Recommender**, switch the toggle to **On**.